 Miami University was established in 1809 by a congressional act that was signed by George Washington.
 The purpose of its founding was to have a postsecondary institution Northwest of the Ohio River in the Miami Valley.
 Today they are a comprehensive public research institution of higher learning.
 Their campus sits on a massive 2,138 acres of land in the town of Oxford, Ohio, which is about 45 minutes north of Cincinnati.
 They are connected to the University System of Ohio.
 There are close to 25,000 students enrolled in the entire system at any given time.
 Miami is known as a Tier One research institution as classified by the Carnegie Foundation, meaning they are known for the high level of research they conduct.

 Miami University is one of many distinct schools that offer accredited online paralegal certificate programs.
 This particular program engages students in a variety of skills in order to gain employment as a paralegal in many industries successfully.
-Students will learn how to apply ethical practices in legal environments, increase competency in rules regarding compliance and case management, draft legal documents, use legal technology, and gain specific career ready skill sets.
-This particular program utilizes a model that builds on interval-based learning, that focuses on incremental skill building.
-A high school diploma is the only prerequisite for the program.
+Students will learn how to apply ethical practices in legal environments, increase competency in rules regarding compliance and case management, draft legal documents, use legal technology, and gain specific career-ready skill sets.
+This online paralegal program utilizes a model that builds on interval-based learning, that focuses on incremental skill building.
+A high school diploma is the only prerequisite for the paralegal certificate program.
 The course of study should take six months to complete.

 Texas Christian University was established in 1873 by two brothers named Addison and Randolph Clark, both of whom were connected to the Christian Restoration Movement.
 Prior to founding Texas Christian University, they created what was known as the Male and Female Seminary of Fort Worth.
 Currently, their campus is situated on 272 acres of land, only three miles from the downtown region of Fort Worth, Texas.
 Though the Disciples of Christ do not govern them, they are affiliated with the group.
 The US News and World Report have ranked Texas Christian University among the top 100 National Universities in the country.

 Texas Christian University offers an online paralegal certificate program in collaboration with The Center for Legal Studies.
 While this school and program are regionally accredited, the program itself is a non-credit course, meaning it does not contribute to the process of earning a larger degree.
-TCU offers Paralegal and Advanced Paralegal Training courses that are specifically geared towards legal workers who are both beginning and advanced.
-The program is 14 weeks in length, broken down into seven weeks per section.
+TCU offers Paralegal and Advanced Paralegal Training courses that are specifically geared toward legal workers who are both beginning and advanced.
+The online paralegal certificate program is 14 weeks in length, broken down into seven weeks per section.
 Students can participate in the program from anywhere in the world, as the option for a fully online course of study is offered, though students can choose face-to-face learning.
 This series of classes will benefit anyone interested in building skills towards a legal career.
-There are experiential learning opportunities embedded in the program.
+There are experiential learning opportunities embedded in the online paralegal programs.

-The Paralegal Certificate program at USC is offered online or on-campus format.
+The paralegal certificate program at USC is offered online or on-campus format.
 The division of Professional Education & Certificate Programs staffs experts in the field of Law to prepare successful paralegal professionals.
 In fact, all classes are taught by practicing attorneys in South Carolina.
 Students will have the chance to learn from the hands-on approach of working on actual legal proceedings.
 They will write case briefs and interview witnesses.
-The program also uses its resources to train paralegals in areas of the job that make them a better professional.
+The program also uses its resources to train paralegals in areas of the job that make them better professionals.
 Things like resume writing and interviewing skills will set USC certificate holders apart from others entering the field.
-The Continuing Education department oversees this paralegal program and is one of the ways that USC engages with the surrounding Columbia community and beyond.
+The Continuing Education Department oversees this paralegal program and is one of the ways that USC engages with the surrounding Columbia community and beyond.

 The University of North Carolina at Chapel Hill is also known as UNC and was established by the North Carolina General Assembly in 1789.
 It was to be built beside the ruins of an old chapel, precisely because of its central location within the state.
 They became the third oldest school in the country and the first public university that the nation’s constitution chartered.
 They are now the flagship institution of the seventeen schools within the University of North Carolina System.
 Their campus is situated on 729 acres of land in downtown Chapel Hill, North Carolina.
 Their total enrollment is close to 30,000 students, including a Bachelor’s degree, Master’s and Doctoral students.

-The University of North Carolina at Chapel Hill is one of the schools that offer accredited online paralegal certificate programs.
-This program gives students options to study with the flexible online format or partake in the more traditional face to face classes.
+The University of North Carolina at Chapel Hill is one of the schools that offer programs.
+This online paralegal certificate program gives students options to study with the flexible online format or partake in the more traditional face-to-face classes.
 This competitive program ensures students will gain the necessary skills to enter the legal field competently.
 Unlike some programs, their prerequisite requirements include either a two-year associate’s degree or a four-year bachelor’s degree, so students can skip the general education component and hit the ground running.
-Following completion of the program, students will be able to sit for the North Carolina State Bar Paralegal Certification Program.
+Following completion of the online paralegal certificate program, students will be able to sit for the North Carolina State Bar Paralegal Certification Program.

-The University of Georgia is one of several schools offering accredited online paralegal certificate programs.
-UGA is responding to the statistics that paralegals are one of the fastest growing in demand professions in the country.
-This program prides itself on its flexibility, as the online format can be used anywhere, at a schedule that works for the student.
-The program teaches the ins and outs of interviewing witnesses, investigating fact patterns, preparing legal documentation, researching the law, and ensuring cases are ready for court litigation.
+The University of Georgia is one of several schools offering accredited online paralegal certificate programs UGA is responding to the statistics that paralegals are one of the fastest-growing in-demand professions in the country.
+This online paralegal certificate program prides itself on its flexibility, as the online format can be used anywhere, at a schedule that works for the student.
+The online paralegal certificate program teaches the ins and outs of interviewing witnesses, investigating fact patterns, preparing legal documentation, researching the law, and ensuring cases are ready for court litigation.
 The entire program is 90 hours in length, and has bi-monthly start dates; therefore students don’t have to wait long to get started.